National Allergy Helpline

 What this means for you:

-• Keep your adrenaline injector close by while you’re being treated in a health service, hospital, ambulance, or clinic.
+• Keep your adrenaline device close by while you’re being treated in a health service, hospital, ambulance, or clinic.
 For example, if you’re admitted to hospital, keep it at your bedside for you or staff to use if necessary.

 5) Observation time following anaphylaxis